RaphHaddad/blog/content/post/demystifying-software-versioning.md

 21.04, 21.10.

-Different formats may represent different things, such as backwards compatibility, the type of fix (patch or bug fix), or new features.
+Different formats may represent different things, such as backwards compatibility (whether the current version is compatible with a previous version), the type of fix (patch or bug fix), or new features.
 For example if a version goes from `1.2` to `2.0` it may mean a lack of backwards compatability.

 In an effort to make version formats uniform.
 Our industry has created multiple standards like: Semantic Versioning, known as SemVer and Calendar Versioning,